andrewringler/git-annex-turtle/DESIGN.md

  * Test with v6 repos
  * Test with git annex watch
  * save latest commit hashes in Db, start where we left off on restarts
- * replace hard-coded absolute paths to git-annex installation with more graceful solution
+ * replace hard-coded absolute paths to git-annex installation with more graceful solution, probably should save user's path location in git-watch config, let them override, but automatically detect from ~/.bash_profile, and/or paths, see https://askubuntu.com/questions/59126/reload-bashs-profile-without-logging-out-and-back-in-again, https://stackoverflow.com/questions/41535451/how-to-access-the-terminals-path-variable-from-within-my-mac-app-it-seems-to
  * in v5 repo, unlocked present files have no git annex info, so are currently showing up as a ?.
 We could save the key for these paths, but many git annex commands don't operate on keys.
 We could use `git annex readpresentkey <key> <remote uuid>`, but we would have to start storing keys, storing remotes and do a bit of calculating.
 More generally, when files are unlocked the user can change its content at any time, we could do a file system of kqueue watch?
 Also, in v5 repo, changing state between unlocked and locked does not affect git or git-annex branches
  * what should we do when switching branches? should probably hide badge icons when switching to the git-annex branch, when switching to other branches, like views, it is probably OK to re-calculate all badges?
  * bundle git-annex with turtle, or have some install script that will download it